Formwork: Size

 By this approach the tables are limited in size and weight.
 Typical widths are between 6 and 10 ft, typical lengths are between 12 and 20 ft, though table sizes may vary in size and form.
 The major distinction of this approach is that the tables are lifted either with a crane transport fork or by material platform elevators attached to the side of the building.
 They are usually transported horizontally to the elevator or crane lifting platform singlehandedly with shifting trolleys depending on their size and construction.
 Final positioning adjustments can be made by trolley.
 This technique enjoys popularity in the US, Europe and generally in high labor cost countries.
 The advantages of this approach in comparison to beam formwork or modular formwork is a further reduction of labor time and cost.
 Smaller tables are generally easier to customize around geometrically complicated buildings, (round or non rectangular) or to form around columns in comparison to their large counterparts.
 The disadvantages of this approach are the higher material costs and increased crane time (if lifted with crane fork).

 Tunnel forms

 Tunnel forms are large, room size forms that allows walls and floors to be cast in a single pour.
 With multiple forms, the entire floor of a building can be done in a single pour.
 Tunnel forms require sufficient space exterior to the building for the entire form to be slipped out and hoisted up to the next level.
 A section of the walls is left uncasted to remove the forms.
 Typically castings are done with a frequency of 4 days.
-Tunnel forms are most suited for buildings that have the same or similar cells to allow re-use of the forms within the floor and from one floor to the next, in regions which have high labor prices.Tunnel formwork saves the time and the cost.
+Tunnel forms are most suited for buildings that have the same or similar cells to allow re-use of the forms within the floor and from one floor to the next, in regions which have high labor prices.Tunnel formwork saves the time and the cost.The cost of using the Tunnel Form system depends on several factors, including the scale of the project, material costs, labor, and the specific site conditions.
+While the initial investment may seem high, the long-term savings and efficiency can make this method more economical for large-scale projects.